 This was 9 months ago, and I’ve been growing spirulina ever since; because it grows so quickly, I was able to do a lot in a short period of time.
 I found it odd though that in 2016, Spirulina is still grown in the same way it used to be grown by the Aztecs – in big open ponds, with old harvesting techniques; and it’s still consumed as a dried powder that doesn’t taste so great.

 I realized there’s a problem with the taste, and that if Spirulina is fresh, it doesn’t taste like anything at all.
 If we want to get the high nutritional benefits of spirulina to where they are most needed, we should make them accessible by improving the taste; so I started bottling and consuming fresh Spirulina.

 Nowadays, we grow Spirulina in a number of different ways in our lab, under a controlled environment where we test different growth methods.
 We’re also growing it in a greenhouse in a more conventional way, with bubbling co2 and airlifts, making sure we have control over the strain so that only one species is present and no other algae interfere in the mix.

 We harvest the produce in a new way that doesn’t use filtration screens and dry it in a way that preserves a good taste.

 What makes your Spirulina Energy drink unique?

-Not many people use Spirulina as a live culture; most commonly you can find it in powder or tablets form, but for western consumers, taste is still a big issue.
+Not many people use Spirulina as a live culture; most commonly you can find it in powder or tablet form, but for western consumers, the taste is still a big issue.